matplotlib/matplotlib/doc/api/api_changes.rst

 Changes in 1.4.x
 ================

+* Option to display averages in boxplots introduces two new arguments to :func:`~matplotlib.pyplot.boxplot`.
+Arguments `averages` and `useraverages`.

 * A major refactoring of the axes module was made.
 The axes module has been splitted into smaller modules: